mtov/engsoftmoderna/en/chapter1.md

 1. **Complexity**: Of all human-made constructions, software stands out as one of the most intricate and complex.
-Even conventional engineering constructs, like satellites, nuclear power plants, or rockets, are increasingly relying on software.
+Even traditional engineering constructs, like satellites, nuclear power plants, or rockets, are increasingly relying on software.